 We stayed in a popular neighbourhood, within easy walking distance of the old medieval centre, and felt very safe.
 The city is layered with its outskirts composed mainly of former Yugoslavian era tall concrete buildings, but as we walked closer to the old centre, there was a distinctive shift.
-The concrete jungle morphed into older-looking buildings (some which were built during the Austro-Hungarian time) and then finally, the old medieval town with its cobble-stones and Ottoman era architecture.
+The concrete jungle morphed into older-looking buildings (some of which were built during the Austro-Hungarian time) and then finally, the old medieval town with its cobblestones and Ottoman-era architecture.

-I was not at all expecting to walk through streets that looked like Middle-Eastern style bazaars!
-This was a complete change of scenery, and absolutely wonderful!
+I was not at all expecting to walk through streets that looked like Middle-Eastern-style bazaars!
+This was a complete change of scenery, and wonderful!
 The streets were filled with small shops selling handmade goods such as copper plates and jewellery (some of which are still made using a hammer and chisel!), mosaic lamps, tea sets, shawls...etc.!

 The medieval town is listed as UNESCO World Heritage, for its cultural and historical significance, having been created under Ottoman rule in the 15th century.
 As is the bridge, or Stari Most, the main attraction of the city.
 The latter was an incredible technological achievement at the time of its construction.
 Today, it is largely associated with the romantic notion that it connects the city's people, and is a symbol of unity.

-Around lunch time, the smell of sizzling meats waft through the streets.
-We were jokingly told that Bosnia & Herzegovina is not the most vegetarian friendly country in the world since their cuisine is quite meat-heavy!
+Around lunchtime, the smell of sizzling meats wafts through the streets.
+We were jokingly told that Bosnia & Herzegovina is not the most vegetarian-friendly country in the world since their cuisine is quite meat-heavy!
 We found a restaurant serving local cuisine with a great view of the bridge called Restoran Lagero.
-This was easily one of the best meals we had, and definitely the best service!
+This was easily one of the best meals we had, and the best service!

 The village is really small, and we found we'd seen everything we'd wanted to see in a couple of hours.
-Restaurants and cafes are at the bottom while the main sights are further up town.
-There are plenty of small stone houses which seemed abandoned, but the walk through the streets felt like walking back in time.
+Restaurants and cafes are at the bottom while the main sights are further uptown.
+There were plenty of small stone houses that seemed abandoned, but the walk through the streets felt like walking back in time.